IntelLabs/Open-Omics-Acceleration-Framework/applications/Autodock/README.md

 cd Autodock/
 docker build -t autodock-sycl-cpu .
 ```
-This will build the image with the tag `autodock-gpu-sycl`
+This will build the image with the tag `autodock-sycl-cpu`
 ## 3. Prepare Input and Output Directories
 You need to set up input and output directories that will be mounted to the Docker container for easy access to molecular files and docking results